- Andaman Islands

 TuoniRuler of the Finnish underworld, Tuonela.
 Husband of Tuonetar.
 Father of Kipu-Tytto, Kivutas and Vammata.
 In some references, known as Tuoni, Kiyamat-tora, Kiyamat-tora, Tamek-vui, Tamek-vui, Tamek-rui, Tamek-rui, Mana or Mana.

 TursasA Finnish demon living in the sea, attendant on the sea-god, Ahti.
-On occassion, known as Tursas, Turris, Turris, Turilas or Turisas.
+In some lore, occasionally referred to as Tursas, Turris, Turris, Turilas or Turisas.

 UbyiA Finnish god said to drink blood.
 This being is regarded as the spirit of a sorcerer or some evil person.
-In some accounts, identified as Ubyi.
+Referred to as Ubyi.

 UdensmateA Latvian water-goddess.
-Also identified as Udensmate, Mother of Waters, Mother of Waters or Attabeira.
+On occassion, referred to as Udensmate, Mother of Waters, Mother of Waters or Attabeira.

 UgunsmateA Latvian fire-goddess.
-Occasionally known as Ugunsmate, Mother of Fire or Mother of Fire.
+In some lore, occasionally called Ugunsmate, Mother of Fire or Mother of Fire.

 Ukkoread more »